dennisdevey/linuxImplantFundamentals/resources/course/Linux_Development_and_Portability/6-StaticCompilation.md

 1. What did you have to do to get that to work?
 Submit the compilation command.

-Run srings, ldd, readelf, strace on the file
+Run strings, ldd, readelf, strace on the file

 2. What do you find?
 What was the difference between static and dynamic?